Digressive/Network-Device-Status-Monitor/README.md

 ## Features and Requirements

-* The utility will display the network device name and IP address as specified in the CSV file.
+* The utility can output the network device name and IP address as specified in the CSV file.
-* The utility will display Online/Offline status of the specified devices.
+* Online/Offline status of the specified devices will be displayed.
-* The utility will display the response time of the network device.
+* The utility will display the response time of online network devices.
-* The utility can display the results as either a CSV file or a HTML file.
+* The utility can be configured to output the report as either a CSV file or a HTML file.
-* The utility can be configured to monitor continuously, or run once.
+* The utility can be configured to run in ‘monitor’ mode or as a one shot report.
-* The utility can be configured to e-mail the results.
+* The utility can be configured to email the report, or send offline alerts to Microsoft Teams
-* The script has been tested running on Windows 10 and Windows Server 2016, monitoring network devices with IP v4 addresses.
+* The script has been tested running on Windows 10, Windows Server 2016 and 2019 monitoring network devices with IPv4 addresses.

 ### CSV File Structure